kumartheashwani/paypal-java-mcp-server/README.md

 #### Run JSON-RPC Server

-The JSON-RPC server reads from stdin and writes to stdout, so it needs to be run with interactive mode:
+The JSON-RPC server reads from stdin and writes to stdout, so it **MUST** be run with interactive mode:

 ```bash
 docker run -i paypal-mcp-jsonrpc